turbot/tailpipe-mod-apache-access-log-detections/detections/docs/unusual_http_method_used.md

 Detect when a web server received requests using unusual or potentially dangerous HTTP methods.
 While common HTTP methods like GET, POST, and HEAD are expected in normal web traffic, other methods such as PUT, DELETE, CONNECT, and TRACE can sometimes indicate reconnaissance, vulnerability scanning, or active exploitation attempts.
 Many of these less common methods have legitimate uses in REST APIs and WebDAV services, but they can also be misused to upload malicious content, delete resources, or gather information about the web server.

-The detection identifies requests using potentially dangerous HTTP methods, including:
-- Methods that can modify server resources (PUT, DELETE, PATCH)
-- Methods that can be used for reconnaissance (OPTIONS, TRACE)
-- WebDAV-specific methods (PROPFIND, PROPPATCH, MKCOL, COPY, MOVE, LOCK, UNLOCK)
-- Less common methods that may be used in attacks (DEBUG, TRACK, SEARCH)

-Unusual HTTP methods may indicate attempts to exploit vulnerabilities, gather information about the web server, or manipulate server resources without proper authorization.

 **References**:
 - [OWASP HTTP Methods](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods)
 - [CWE-650: Trusting HTTP Permission Methods on the Server Side](https://cwe.mitre.org/data/definitions/650.html)